denog/denog.github.io/de/impressum.md

 Telefon: +49 6151 16 - 0\\
 E-Mail: denog@fsck.info\\

-If you have any questions or comments about the DENOG meeting, sponsorship, etc you can reach us via email at denog@lists.de-cix.net.
+If you have any questions or comments about the DENOG meeting, sponsorship, etc you can reach us via email at meeting-orga@lists.denog.de.

 The DENOG meeting is hosted by DE-CIX.\\
 The DENOG meeting organizer on behalf of DENOG is: